ardentperf/pgnodemx/README.md

 ### Compatibility

-* PostgreSQL version 9.5 or newer is required.
+* PostgreSQL version 10 or newer is required.
-* On PostgreSQL version 9.6 or earlier, a role called pgmonitor must be created, and the user calling these functions must be granted that role.

 ### Compile and Install